 Required non-monthly expenses include insurance premiums, property taxes, automobile registration, warranty extensions, etc. To calculate your monthly expense for the required non-monthly expenses, sum up these periodic expenses and divide the resulting figure by 12.
-Then, enter the resulting cost in your retirement budget worksheet under the periodic expense category.
+Then, enter the resulting cost in your worksheet under the periodic expense category.

 Factor in the extra things for which you want to have money.
 This includes all the fun stuff such as travel, hobbies, entertainment, outings by yourself or with your spouse and grandchildren.
 To find your monthly discretionary spending, consider how often or how much you want to spend on these fun retirement activities.
 You can then divide your discretionary income by 12, although your total spending may vary each month.

 It is also significant to factor in how your hobbies and lifestyle may change, as this will likely affect the way you spend.
 For instance, if you want to spend your retirement life pursuing new and expensive hobbies, you will want to think about the trade-offs you will be willing to make to free up money for those activities.
 For example, you can consider living in a smaller home to reduce your monthly housing costs.

 Data Required to Create a Retirement Budget Worksheet

 To create an effective retirement plan using a retirement budget worksheet, you first need to gather some essential documents that will help you handle your income and spending.
 These include documents such as:

 - Your recent bank account statements: A minimum of six months is considered sufficient, but it is wise to expand that to 12 months

 - Your most recent credit card statement, at least six months or a maximum of 12 months

 - If you, your spouse, or both are employed, you will need to have the last two pay stubs